 Surely I originally blamed our struggles to conceive purely on my weight.

 I knew deep down that I wanted a child and nothing more than to be a mom.
-PSMM restored my faith that my body is capable of many wonderful things including housing, growing a human and giving birth.
+Plus Mommy restored my faith that my body is capable of many wonderful things including housing, growing a human, and giving birth.

 This is when our journey began.

 I was so excited since the doctor informed us that women who lose 10% of their body weight typically conceive in the first 3 months.

 So, you can imagine my surprise when three months came and went and nothing happened.

 When every pregnancy test read negative, I would flush every hope and dream of becoming a mother down the toilet.
-This was our normal routine for the next year of our lives.

 There there was the day all other options were exhausted and the words IVF rang the white walls of my doctor's office exam room.